Judging Options

 The selected information will be shown to the judges during the different stages of evaluation (First Round, Mid Round, mini BOS and BOS).
 Below are examples of that, from the judge's perspective:

-• First Round - Scoresheet type: Select between six beer judging scoresheets, two mead judging scoresheets and two cider judging scoresheets.
+• First Round - Scoresheet type: Select between six beer judging scoresheets, three mead judging scoresheets and two cider judging scoresheets.
 Clicking on “Example” allows you to have a preview of each scoresheet.

 The options for beer are: